Steven Spielberg: Upcoming and prospective projects

-In May 2009, Spielberg bought the rights to the life story of Martin Luther King Jr., with the intention of being involved as both the producer and director.
+In May 2009, Spielberg bought the rights to the life story of Martin Luther King Jr., with the intention of serving as both producer and director.
 The purchase was made from the King estate, led by son Dexter, while the two other surviving children, the Reverend Bernice and Martin III, immediately threatened to sue, not having given their approvals to the project.
 In March 2013, Spielberg announced that he was developing a miniseries based on the life of Napoleon.
 In May 2016, it was announced that Cary Joji Fukunaga was in talks to direct the miniseries for HBO, from a script by David Leland based on extensive research materials accumulated by Stanley Kubrick over the years.

 Spielberg was set to film an adaptation of David I. Kertzer's The Kidnapping of Edgardo Mortara in early 2017, for release at the end of that year, but production was ultimately postponed.
 It was first announced in 2014, with Tony Kushner adapting the book for the screen.
 Mark Rylance, in his fourth collaboration with Spielberg, was announced to star in the role of Pope Pius IX.
 Spielberg saw more than 2,000 children to play the role of the young Edgardo Mortara.
 In 2015, it was announced that Spielberg was attached to direct an adaptation of American photojournalist Lynsey Addario's memoir It's What I Do, with Jennifer Lawrence in the lead role.
 In April 2018, it was announced that Spielberg would direct a film adaptation of the Blackhawk comic book series.
 Warner Bros. would distribute the film with David Koepp writing the script.

 On June 21, 2021, it was announced that Amblin Entertainment signed a deal with Netflix to release multiple new feature films for the streaming service.
 Under the deal, Amblin is expected to produce at least two films a year for Netflix for an unspecified number of years.
 In February 2022, Deadline Hollywood reported that Spielberg was developing an original film centered around the character Frank Bullitt, a fictional San Francisco police officer originally portrayed by Steve McQueen in the 1968 film Bullitt.
 The screenplay is set to be written by Josh Singer, who previously co-wrote The Post for Spielberg.
 McQueen's son Chad and granddaughter Molly will serve as executive producers.
 Bradley Cooper was cast as Bullitt in November 2022 and will also serve as producer alongside Spielberg and Kristie Macosko Krieger.

 On February 14, 2025, it was announced that The Goonies 2 was in the works with Spielberg producing.
+On November 6, 2025, it was announced that Spielberg will serve as an executive producer for Gremlins 3 which will be released on November 19, 2027.

+During the 2026 South by Southwest, Spielberg confirmed that his next major project will be a Western film.
+He stated that it will subvert the classic mythology of the American frontier without relying on the genre's typical stereotypes.